 Proper Bagging Is a Learned Behavior

 Years ago, grocery stores employed baggers whose main job was to bag the groceries while the cashier rang them up.
 This is not the case in today's streamlined grocery stores.
 The cashier is not only responsible for ringing up merchandise and accepting payment, they're expected to bag the goods as well.

 What Kind of Training Is Needed?

 Many new cashiers have many questions and often not enough answers.
 Some skills are considered on the job learning experiences.
-Others skills need to be taught before an employee is expected to perform the job.
-A hands-on segment in actual customer service is useful to prepare new entry-level employees for the real world experience of handling customers.
+Other skills need to be taught before an employee is expected to perform the job.
+A hands-on segment in actual customer service is useful to prepare new entry-level employees for the real-world experience of handling customers.